-MLFC has been recently awarded several research studies for patients.
+MLFC has been awarded many research studies for patients.
 Discounted fertility medication and some free lab services are available for patients who qualify for certain studies.

-3. AFOLIA IVF Study – Stimulation Study for IVF Patients
+4. AFOLIA (IVY) IVF Study – Stimulation Study for IVF Patients COMPLETED AND NOW CLOSED

-4. THRIVE In Vitro Fertilization (IVF) Research Study
+6. THRIVE In Vitro Fertilization (IVF) Research Study – COMPLETED AND NOW CLOSED

 Main Line Fertility is currently seeking patients for the Thrive-IVF Research Study.
 The study is evaluating the efficacy, safety, and tolerability of NT100, an investigational medicine in women who have had repeated IVF failures despite having good-quality embryos.
 NT100 is a novel treatment that is being evaluated to determine if it improves the chances of getting pregnant after IVF.